knights-analytics/hugot/README.md

 }

 func main() {
+    // start a new session
+    session, err := hugot.NewGoSession()
+	// For XLA:
+	// session, err := NewXLASession()
-    // start a new session.
-This looks for the onnxruntime.so library in its default path, e.g. /usr/lib/onnxruntime.so session, err := hugot.NewORTSession()
+	// For ORT: This looks for the onnxruntime.so library in its default path, e.g. /usr/lib/onnxruntime.so
+	// session, err := NewORTSession()
     // if your onnxruntime.so is somewhere else, you can explicitly set it by using WithOnnxLibraryPath
     // session, err := hugot.NewORTSession(WithOnnxLibraryPath("/path/to/onnxruntime.so"))

     check(err)
     // A successfully created hugot session needs to be destroyed when you're done defer func (session *hugot.Session) {